vim-jp/vital.vim/README.md

 * The latest major version (8.1.\*)
 * The previous major version (8.0.\*)

-And some modules have stricter requirements and additioinal dependencies.
+And some modules have stricter requirements and additional dependencies.
 Please read the docs of each module before using them.

 ## Handling libraries in Vim WAS hard